-The social and emotional wellbeing of our young people is crucial to our future in Wujal Wujal.
+The social and emotional wellbeing of our young people is crucial to the future of Wujal Wujal.
 We encourage enterprising partnerships that support our aims.
 The Council works with the Police Citizens Youth Clubs to offer Indigenous Community Sport and Recreation Programmes and deliver messages about health and wellbeing to our young people.
 The activities, sports and events organized by the PCYC are designed to educate and empower.
 Young people keep fit, learn team work and social skills that help boost their self-esteem and strengthen community ties.

 National Disability Insurance Scheme (NDIS)

 The NDIS is a new scheme providing community support and activities for people with a disability, their families and carers.
 The scheme is being rolled out across the country and is scheduled for Wujal Wujal from July 2018.

 The Wujal Wujal Aborginal Council is working with the Government and its service providers to administer the successful roll out of the scheme in our region.
 We will ensure that the Government’s agents visit the shire to provide workshops for all residents who may be eligible to benefit from the NDIS.